jitu1612/webscrape-gbn/README.md

-# A simle webscraping module for websites like BigBasket, Grofers and Natures Basket
+# A simple web scraping module for websites like BigBasket, Grofers and Natures Basket

 Websites supported for scraping - BigBasket, Grofers and Natures Basket